ub-cavas/AutowareAuto/docs/installation/lgsvl.md

 - Paste contents of [avp-sensors.json](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/blob/master/src/launch/autoware_demos/config/svl/avp-sensors.json) file inside edit window. `Confgurator` window should populate with bunch of sensors now.
 - Click `Save` to save configuration.

-@image html images/svl-sensors-json.png "Json configuration file"
+@image html images/svl-sensors-json.png "Json configuration file" width=40%

 That’s it.
-Now you have a vehicle with valid configuration.
+Now you have a vehicle with a valid configuration.

 ### Choosing/creating a simulation

-Choose `Simulations` on the left to see the simulations screen.
 The SVL simulator lets you store and reuse multiple simulation configurations.
-To use an existing simulation, press the "Run Simulation" button for desired instance.
+To use an existing simulation, navigate to `Simulations` tab and press the "Run Simulation" button for desired instance.
 The simulator should now start in the SVL window.

 To create a new simulation, follow the below steps:

-- Switch to the Simulations tab and click the `Add new` button.
+- Switch to the `Simulations` tab and click the `Add new` button.
 - Enter a name, description and select a cluster.
 Click `Next`.
 - Select the `Random Traffic` runtime template from the drop-down menu.
 - Select `AutonomouStuff` map and `AWFLexus2016RXHybrid` vehicle with your sensor configuration.
 Click `Next`.
 - Select `Autoware.Auto (Apex.AI)` autopilot and set `Bridge IP` address.
 While running everything locally: `127.0.0.1:9090`.
-Click `Next`.
-- Click `Publish`.
+- Click `Next` and then `Publish`.

-These steps are deeper described in the [SVL documentation](https://www.svlsimulator.com/docs/user-interface/web/simulations/).
+You can visit [SVL documentation](https://www.svlsimulator.com/docs/user-interface/web/simulations/) for more in-depth description.

 ### Starting the simulation {#lgsvl-start-simulation}

 Make sure you have `lgsvl_bridge` up and running in the background.

-Once the simulation has been created, you can run it by clicking the `Run Simulation` button next to the simulation instance in `Simulations` view.
+Once the simulation has been created, you can run it by clicking the `Run Simulation` button next to the simulation configuration in `Simulations` view.

-@image html images/svl-simulation-start.png "Starting the simulation" width=80%
+@image html images/svl-simulation-start.png "Starting the simulation" width=40%

 The Lexus should appear in a 3D rendering in the `SVL Simulator` window (not in the browser).